 There are two approaches types of availability zone supported services: zonal or zone-redundant.
 Most services support one or the other.
 However, in some cases, there are options for choosing either a zonal or zone-redundant resource for that service.
-We'll indicate which services zonal and zone-redundant resources n the recommendations below.
-We'll also indicate which services are global and regional.
+We indicate which services support zonal and zone-redundant resources in the following recommendations.
+We also indicate which services are global and regional.

 The AKS and MySQL workload architecture consists of the following component dependencies: